AgustinSRG/ImageToMapMC/guides/basic_guide.md

 You can open it later with **File >  Open Project** or dragging the project file to the application main window.

+## Manually modifying the image

+If you are not satisfied with the result the tool gives, you can do the following:

+ - Click the option **Image > Save Preview as**.
+This will allow you to save the preview image of the result map.
+ - Edit the preview image with some image editor.
+[Gimp](https://www.gimp.org) is a really good one.
+If you are on Windows, [Visual Studio](https://visualstudio.microsoft.com/) also has a really good editor for pixel art images.
+ - After making changes to the image and saving it, use **Image > Load** to load the modified image and create the map from it instead of the original one.

 ## Export the result

 You can export the result using the menu: **File > Export**